agSHaas/PICtR/README.md

 ## Dependencies

-The core of this framework relies on [Seurat version 5](https://github.com/satijalab/seurat), [BPCells](https://github.com/bnprks/BPCells), [MASS](https://cran.r-project.org/web/packages/MASS/index.html), and the [tidyverse](https://www.tidyverse.org/).
+The core of this framework relies on [Seurat version 5](https://github.com/satijalab/seurat) and [BPCells](https://github.com/bnprks/BPCells).
 Please make sure that R is operating in version 4.3 or higher.

 Some packages are not necessarily required, but expand the functionality of PICtR.
 Consider installing: